[Skip to Content]

 3. Be prepared to answer questions about puberty and the feelings associated with those changes.
 Be open to questions about gender identity and sexuality.
 Ask your teen to come to you with questions.

-4. Encourage your teen to wait until he or she is older to engage in sexual activity with others.
+4. Encourage your teen to wait until older to engage in sexual activity with others.
 Explain the risk of sexually transmitted diseases (STDs) and unwanted pregnancy.

-5. Encourage your teen to bathe or shower daily and start to use a deodorant.
+5. Encourage your teen to bathe or shower daily and use deodorant.

 6. Teens should brush teeth twice daily, floss once a day, and see a dentist once every 6 months.

-7. Look for signs of depression, which can include irritability, sadness, loss of interest in activities, poor academic performance, and talk of suicide.
+7. Look for signs of depression, which can include irritability, sadness, loss of interest in activities, poor grades, and talk of suicide.

 Safety